ringecosystem/collaboration/grant/README.md

 ## Hackathons

-The best way to find out about upcoming hackathons is by following Darwinia on various social channels, such as [Twitter](https://twitter.com/DarwiniaNetwork) or [Medium](https://medium.com/darwinianetwork).
+The best way to find out about upcoming hackathons is by following Darwinia on various social channels, such as [X (Twitter)](https://x.com/DarwiniaNetwork) or [Medium](https://medium.com/darwinianetwork).